 Type: Compact | Sensor: 1-inch type | Resolution: 20.1 MP | Video: 4K | Lens: 24-360mm

-The zoom lens included on the ZS200 allows for a 15x optical zoom with coverage of 24-360mm, allows you to take many different types of photos.
-Plus, Panasonic's Power OIS image stabilization is included, which prevents camera shake from ruining your photos when you're zoomed.
+The zoom lens included on the ZS200 allows for a 15x optical zoom with coverage of 24-360mm, which lets you take many different types of photos.
+Plus, Panasonic's Power OIS image stabilization is included, preventing camera shake from ruining your photos when you're zoomed in.
 What's more?
 The speedy autofocus makes it super easy to grab sharp and clear shots when you're on the go.

-With a surprisingly large 1-inch sensor, the ability to shoot 4K video and photos, and a great zoom lens, the Panasonic Lumix ZS200 gives you incredible value and performance for a point-and-shoot camera.
+With a surprisingly large 1-inch sensor, the ability to shoot in 4K, and a great zoom lens, the Panasonic Lumix ZS200 gives you incredible value and performance.

-4. Olympus OM-D E-M10 Mark III: Best Intermediate Mirrorless Camera$499 at Amazon
+Olympus OM-D E-M10 Mark IV: Best Intermediate Mirrorless Camera

 Type: Mirrorless | Sensor: Micro Four Thirds | Resolution: 16.1 MP | Video: 4K | Lens Mount: Micro Four Thirds system

-One of my personal favorites, the Olympus OM-D E-M10 Mark III is perfect for any budding photographer or photo enthusiasts looking for the next step.
+One of my personal favorites, the Olympus OM-D E-M10 Mark III is perfect for any budding photographer or photo enthusiast looking for the next step.

 What truly makes the Olympus OM-D E-M10 Mark III stand out from the competition is the in-camera image stabilization.
-It's the best digital camera in its class that I have ever used without a tripod to capture low-light scenarios because the 5-axis stabilization allows you to get sharp and crisp images when even when the shutter is open longer.
-You don't have to worry about your hands shaking and ruining your photos even when you're shooting video since the stabilization also works while shooting footage in 4K at 30fps.
+It's the best digital camera (in its class) that I've used without a tripod to capture low-light scenarios.
+The 5-axis stabilization allows you to get sharp and crisp images even when the shutter is open longer.
+You don't have to worry about your hands shaking and ruining your photos even when you're shooting video since the stabilization also works while shooting footage in 4K at 30FPS.

-The build quality is outstanding, and although the 16MP may be a bit lower than the competition, the superior 5-axis image stabilization and fast focusing speed, the Olympus OM-D E-M10 Mark III provides a ton of value.
+While the 20MP might be lower than the competition, the superior 5-axis image stabilization and fast focusing speeds make this a great value.

 Type: DSLR | Sensor: APS-C CMOS | Resolution: 32.5 MP | Video: 4K | Lens Mount: Canon EF/EF-S